 AI POLICY CLINICS

-Applications for 2023 Fall Cohort
+Applications for Spring 2024 Cohort

 The CAIDP AI Policy Certificate